 A field trip to a unique geological site for Key Stage 2 pupils

-Visit Cross Hands Quarry and discover a Jurassic landscape rich in fossils from 160 million years ago.
-In Jurassic times Warwickshire was submerged under a shallow sea, so we can’t promise dinosaurs but we can guarantee that everyone will find at least one fossil!
+Discover a Jurassic landscape rich in fossils from 160 million years ago.
+Jurassic Warwickshire was covered by a shallow sea, so we can’t promise dinosaurs.
+We can guarantee that everyone will find at least one fossil to keep.

-- A visit to the protected Site of Special Scientific Interest (SSSI) that shows the underlying structure of this area and the effects of geological forces.
+A visit to the Site of Special Scientific Interest (SSSI).
+Showing the underlying structure of the area and the effects of geological forces.

-- We will provide all the equipment you need for the workshop; trowels, specimen bags, magnifying lenses and sample specimens to help students identify their own finds.
+We provide all the equipment needed for the workshop.
+Includes sample specimens to help students identify their own finds.

 There is a limit of 40 people in the quarry at one time including the Heritage Education group leader.
 All groups visiting the quarry must arrange personal accident insurance.

-Due to seasonal risk of inclement weather and the exposed nature of the site, this workshop is recommended for the summer term.
+Due to seasonal risk of inclement weather and the exposed nature of the site we advise this workshop is booked for the summer term.